Legal Translation of International Franchise Agreements

 It turns out that certain countries may have a copyright issue with regard to franchisor documentation, handbooks, and the like.
 Accordingly, read on to avoid the pitfall of your franchise losing rights to your own, branded documentation.

-Legal Translations, Changes, and New Material- Protecting Your Copyrights Internationally
+Legal Translations and Protecting Your Copyrights Internationally

 • The Berne Convention